tv2/sisyfos-audio-controller/README.md

 /state/full - returns a json string with an array of channels: { pgmOn: boolean, pstOn: boolean, faderLevel: boolean }

-#### Get full state of one fader:
+#### Get all state of one fader:

-/ch/1/full/state - returns a json string with fader 1 settings: { pgmOn: boolean, pstOn: boolean, faderLevel: boolean }
+/ch/1/state - returns a json string with fader 1 settings: { pgmOn: boolean, pstOn: boolean, faderLevel: boolean }

 #### Get state channel PGM: